Quoll Seekers

 Ongoing activities

-QSN is currently working with local councils, landcare and conservation groups on various projects.
-These include:
+QSN works with local councils, and landcare and conservation groups on various projects.
+Activities have included:

-• Partnering with the Quoll Society of Australia, Park Ridge Connect, Noosa & District Landcare and Mary River Catchment Coordinating Committee to host a series of Quoll Discovery Days for landowners and wildlife enthusiasts across South East Queensland.
+• Partnering with the Quoll Society, Park Ridge Connect, Noosa & District Landcare and Mary River Catchment Coordinating Committee to host a series of Quoll Discovery Days for landowners and wildlife enthusiasts across South East Queensland.

 • Working with detection dog teams, Carnarvon Canines and the University of Sunshine Coast Detection Dogs for Conservation, in partnership with Logan City Council to discover spotted-tailed quolls in Logan